 Students with a Swedish personal ID number

-When you submit your application on Antagning.se or Universityadmissions.se, an electronic check of your ID number with the Swedish Tax Authority and the Swedish Migration Agency is completed.
-If you're a Swedish citizen, or have the right residence permit as indicated above, your status will be automatically updated to "not required to pay fees".
+When you submit your application on Antagning.se or Universityadmissions.se, an electronic check of your ID number is completed with the Swedish Tax Authority and the Swedish Migration Agency.
+If you're a Swedish citizen, or have the right residence permit, your status will be automatically updated to "not required to pay fees".

 Students with citizenship in an EU/EEA country or Switzerland

 If you're an EU/EEA citizen, or have Swiss citizenship, you're not required to pay application and tuition fees.
-You do, however, need to document your citizenship to University Admissions.
+You do, however, need to document your citizenship.
 You can do this by submitting a copy of your passport, or other ID document.
-You can find out more about how to do this at Universityadmissions.se:
+You can find out more about how to do this at Universityadmissions.se.

 Who must pay?

-If you're a citizen of a country outside the EU/EEA or Switzerland and do not have a Swedish permanent residence permit or temporary residence permit not based on studies, you are required to pay application and tuition fees.
-There are some other exceptions, including family members of EU citizens, currently registered students etc. Find out more about if you need to pay at the following link:
+If you're a citizen of a country outside the EU/EEA or Switzerland and do not have a Swedish permanent residence permit or temporary residence permit not based on studies, you're required to pay application and tuition fees.
+There are some other exceptions, including family members of EU citizens and currently registered students.

 Universities and university colleges decide themselves the amount of the tuition fee.
 You can find out how much a course or programme costs by doing a search on Universityadmissions.se, or looking at the website of the university.